Barkhausen noise from formation of 360$^{\circ}$ domain walls in disordered permalloy thin films: Introduction

-In this work, we employ full micromagnetic simulations of disordered \py thin films to properly capture the details of the field-driven magnetization reversal process and the related emergence of BN.
+In this work, we employ full micromagnetic simulations of disordered \py thin films to properly capture the details of the field-driven magnetization reversal process and the related statistical properties, including the emergence of BN.
 Unlike simple Ising-type models, micromagnetic simulations provide a proper description of the full vectorial nature of the order parameter (magnetization) and include all the relevant energy terms (such as the demagnetizing energy).
 Contrary to the paradigm of BN due to jerky motion of DWs, we find that field-driven BN in \py thin films is due to the gradual formation of largely {\it immobile} 360$^{\circ}$ DWs~\cite{Smith1962,Cho1999,Rippard2000, Castano2003, Hehn2008, Zhang2016, Liedke2006, OShea2015, Chowdhury2018,Muratov2008, Dean2011, Su2017, Li2021} via a sequence of localized and intermittent magnetization rotation events.
 Once formed, the 360$^{\circ}$ DWs get progressively narrower due to an increasing driving field induced effective anisotropy, before disappearing as the oppositely saturated state is reached.
-Both the emerging configuration of 360$^{\circ}$ DWs (e.g., their density) and the statistics of BN are found to be dependent on disorder strength, suggesting that the magnetization reversal process in disordered \py thin films is governed by disorder-induced criticality~\cite{Sethna2001}, but with an important difference compared to Ising models: no infinite, spanning avalanche is observed for weak, subcritical disorder.
+Both the emerging configuration of 360$^{\circ}$ DWs (e.g., their density) and the statistics of BN are found to be dependent on disorder strength, suggesting that the magnetization reversal process in disordered \py thin films is governed by disorder-induced criticality~\cite{Sethna2001}, but with an important difference compared to Ising models: no infinite, spanning avalanche (i.e., an avalanche spanning the finite system along at least one of its dimensions, resulting in a jump of magnetization in an infinite system below the critical disorder) is observed for weak, subcritical disorder.
+The present work therefore focuses on investigating how the Barkhausen effect and the related jump size distributions emerge from the previously unidentified mechanism of gradual formation of immobile 360$^\circ$ domain walls in thin films with negligible magnetocrystalline anisotropy, as opposed to the well-known mechanism related to the jerky motion of domain walls.